eduardovra/eduardovra.github.io/_drafts/hotwire-and-stimulus-for-javascript-sprinkles.markdown

 * Controllers are small, re-usable javascript components
 * They are not supposed to be used for templates rendering: it's preferable to keep this task to the backend.
 So every time a new chunk of HTML is needed, it should be fetched from the server
+* Whenever possible, the state is kept within the DOM, and not on Javascript objects
 * The binding between controllers and the HTML elements are set using declarative tags
-* The state is kept within the DOM, and not on Javascript objects
 * Lifecycle hooks are provided to allow initialization of each controller instance

 ### Show me the code